 - Professional degrees (e.g., physician, attorney, accountant, engineer) earned during the marriage

 These nuances of how to divide property require an experienced family law and divorce attorney familiar with identifying and solving thornier issues.

 Debts: All in this Together

 Community property is subject to the debts of either spouse.
-For example, one spouse’s wages can be garnished by the other spouse’s creditors (California Code 910).
-For premarital debts, there is a narrow exception using separate bank accounts, which your divorce attorney can explain.
+For example, one spouse's wages can be garnished by the other spouse's creditors (California Code 910).
+There is a narrow exception for premarital debts using separate bank accounts, which your divorce attorney can explain.

 There is an important, subtle-but-significant distinction to understand.
 A creditor may look to the ‘community property basket' to satisfy its debt.
 However, a spouse is not personally liable for the other spouse's debts.
 In other words, although the creditor can attack the community property, the non-debtor spouse is not subject to personal liability.
 This is especially important after a divorce when one spouse's exposure ends.

 What Happens when Separate Property Increases in Value?

 This gets complex.
 Imagine this scenario: one spouse had a $50,000 stock portfolio before marriage, which they received when their father died.
 That started as separate property.
-Through the years, the other spouse regularly reviewed quarterly statements, conferred with investment advisers, handled tax-related matters, provided input, and authorized sales and purchases.
+The other spouse regularly reviewed quarterly statements through the years, conferred with investment advisers, handled tax-related matters, provided input, and authorized sales and purchases.
 The portfolio grew to $150,000.
 How much (if any) is now community property?

 Or suppose one spouse had a family accounting business before marriage (again, separate property).
 The other spouse worked part-time as an assistant (for which they were fairly compensated as an employee), and through their social media marketing skills, helped acquire new clients.
 The business's ‘goodwill' value grew.
 Again, after determining the before- and after-marriage values, how much of that incremental gain constitutes community property?